Subscribe to get Updates

 Conduct training sessions for your employees once a year.
 This session should teach the workers about:

-• What is sexual harassment, and how to recognize it?
+• What is sexual harassment, and how can to recognize it?

 • What to do if they experience or witness it?

-• Explain their rights of working in a harassment-free business environment, encouraging them to use them.
+• Explain their rights to work in a harassment-free business environment, encouraging them to use them.

 • Describing what is considered acceptable behavior.

-Develop an effective anti-harassment policy, explain what sexual harassment is, and list examples relevant to your business environment.
-The policy should specify who is protected, following with actions that’ll be taken against the harasser.
+effective anti-harassment policy, explain what sexual harassment is, and list examples relevant to your business environment.
+The policy should specify who is protectedfollowedng by actions that’ll be taken against the harasser.
 Plus, highlight the consequences of breaching the given policy.
 While at it, make sure to include a third-party harassment section while encouraging the workers to report it.
 Please review the policy regularly, ensuring it covers all the potential areas of your organization.
-Monitor its effectiveness towards preventing sexual harassment.
+Monitor its effectiveness in preventing sexual harassment.

 Educate the managers and supervisors on dealing with complaints

-Likewise, the employee training sessions conduct separate training sessions for the company managers and supervisors.
-Herein the workers should be trained on what sexual harassment is and how to deal with workplace complaints.
+Likewise, the employee training sessions are conducted separately training sessions for the company managers and supervisors.
+Herein, the workers should be trained on what sexual harassment is and how to deal with workplace complaints.
 More so, the session should also teach how to address third-party harassment issues.

-Have a simple harassment reporting process in your organization
+Have a simple harassment reporting process in your organization.n

 Monitor your workplace periodically.

 To reduce the risks of sexual harassment issues, assess your work environment.
-Go out to the employees, talk about the business whereabouts, ask for their inputs.
+Go out to the employees, talk about the business’s whereabouts, and ask for their input.
 Try maintaining healthy communication with your workers to While at it, consider keeping a check on any factors that can promote sexual harassment at the workplace.
-Do you find any offensive observation?
+Do you find any offensive observations?
 Is there enough job security for every employee or group?
 Ensure taking note of anything skeptical.

 Take immediate action